-The Blazer EV will be powered by GM’s Ultium battery platform, which was developed from a joint venture with LG Energy Solution.
-The Ultium battery made its EV debut with the GMC Hummer pickup back in December 2021, and GM’s next generation of EVs is supposedly going to be powered with this platform.
+The 2024 Blazer EV will be powered by GM’s Ultium battery platform, which was developed from a joint venture with LG Energy Solution.
+The Ultium battery made its EV debut with the GMC Hummer pickup back in December 2021, and the technology will heavily underpin GM's next generation of electric cars.

-The Chevy Blazer EV is currently scheduled to arrive next year.
-It’s not the only one, however, as Chevrolet is planning to launch both the Silverado EV and Equinox EV in 2023 as well.
+Chevrolet is also planning to launch both the Silverado EV and Equinox EV in 2023.
 Also under the GM umbrella, the Cadillac Celestiq ultraluxury electric sedan has been confirmed for a 2023 launch, making it a very busy year for General Motors.